HopefulRational/basic_programming/README.md

-This repository contains basic programming problems.
+This repository contains basic programming problems and solutions.